it-praktyk/Get-ADGroupsDifference/README.md

 ## VERSIONS HISTORY
 - 0.3.0 - 2015-08-01 - The first version published on GitHub
 - 0.3.1 - 2015-08-01 - Help updated
-- 0.4.0 - 2016-08-22 - Scenarios when evaluated accounts are not members of any group added, the function renamed from Get-ADGroupDifferences to Get-AdGroupsDifference
+- 0.4.0 - 2016-08-22 - Scenarios when evaluated accounts are not members of any group added partially, the function renamed from Get-ADGroupDifferences to Get-AdGroupsDifference
+- 0.4.1 - 2016-08-24 - Scenarios when evaluated accounts are not members of any group added partially, TODO added, help updated